 Kargil Drass Map

-Please refer to the same map that I provided to link above for a map of Kargil Drass Road as well.
+Please refer to the same map that I provided the link above for a map of Kargil Drass Road as well.

 Leh to Kargil sightseeing

-The topic of tourist attractions on Kargil Leh route has been covered in more details in another article that I would recommend you to take a look at.
+The topic of tourist attractions on the Kargil Leh route has been covered in more detail in another article that I would recommend you to take a look at.
 Please read Leh to Kargil Places to Visit for a complete list.

 I hope the travelogue and information above on how to travel from Leh to Kargil was of help.
 Please click on the link above to continue reading the next part of this travelogue.
-If you have any questions; or need any other details, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+If you have any questions, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.